Now open for signups

 for indie games

-Turn any phone into a game controller in under 2 seconds.
-Stop building and maintaining networking infrastructure — spend that time on your game instead.
+Let your players turn their phone into a game controller in under 2 seconds.
+Don't spend time building and maintaining a controller for your game and the networking infrastructure to keep it running — spend that time on what you care about, your game!

 <20ms latency Up to 32 players Scan to play No app install